greenfirn/Docker-Events/source/lib/readme.md

-initial setup -- may not have been updated with source folder
+initial setup -- current as of 2026-07-19 not always updated with source folder

 see 'write - script files'